June 25, 2025 (5mo ago) — last updated November 11, 2025 (19d ago)

 • Start each day by listing three specifics you’re grateful for.

-• When you notice self‑doubt or perfectionism, name three small wins related to the situation.
+• When self‑doubt appears, name three small wins related to the situation.

-Adopt an ownership mindset: focus your energy on what you can influence and respond proactively to setbacks.
-This shift unlocks consistent progress across all other practices.
+Adopt an ownership mindset: focus energy on what you can influence and respond proactively to setbacks.
+This shift unlocks consistent progress across other practices.

 How to implement: